bendash/powermailext/Readme.md

 #### Javascript Visibility Handling ####

 Powermailext toggles the visibility of form fields in the Frontend with Javascript.
+It makes use of a small jQuery Plugin.
+Therefore, it is required to have the jQuery JavaScript Library included in your Frontend.

-There is a View Helper which takes care of correct rendering of dependency information for Javascript called 'ContainerDataAttributes' View Helper.
-Make sure you use this View Helper at the html container element which holds the input field if you use your own Templates/Partials
+There is a View Helper which takes care of correct rendering of dependency information for JavaScript called 'ContainerDataAttributes' View Helper.
+Make sure you use this View Helper at the html container element which holds the input field if you use your own Templates/Partials.

 Partials/Form/FIELDNAME.html
 ```